-One of the things that most attendees hate the most at large-scale events is waiting in long lines.
+One of the things that most attendees hate the most at large-scale events are waiting in long lines.
 Many event organizers are now experimenting with beacons to speed up the check-in process.
-You can deploy these tiny pieces of hardware at the entrance of your exhibition or conference venue and use them to send QR codes to the attendees’ apps for easy check-in.
+You can deploy these tiny pieces of hardware at your exhibition or conference venue entrance and use them to send QR codes to the attendees’ apps for easy check-in.
 To get things moving faster, you can even use beacons to potentially check-in your attendees immediately as they arrive or get the badges automatically printed at a self-service terminal nearby.

 SXSW 2014 festival, for example, leveraged Qualcomm Gimbal beacons to provide a more enjoyable experience to their attendees.
-The event organizers placed iBeacons within certain strategic locations of the Austin Convention Center, to enable attendees to gain easy and quick access to their Registration Quick Codes via notifications when they were in the vicinity of the SXSW registration area.
-This way they were able to speed up their badge distribution process and hence enhance visitors’ event experience.
+The event organizers placed iBeacons within certain strategic locations of the Austin Convention Center to enable attendees to gain easy and quick access to their Registration Quick Codes via notifications when they were in the vicinity of the SXSW registration area.
+This way, they could speed up their badge distribution process and enhance visitors’ event experience.

 3. Improved Networking

 Networking is one of the primary reasons why people attend events.
-The event app can use beacons to take the participation level of your attendees to a whole new level.
-Most apps use visitor self-tagging or LinkedIn integration to match profiles based on user’s interests to send them notifications when they are in close proximity to a match.
-You can even extend your service to offer guided tour of the event arena based on the interests of the user.
-For example, if a particular user is interested in mobile commerce, you can enable the app to guide them to all relevant stalls at the trade show and also provide additional information on exhibitor and the services offered by them thus helping them connect and exchange contact details effortlessly.
+The event app can use beacons to take your attendees’ participation level to a whole new level.
+Most apps use visitor self-tagging or LinkedIn integration to match profiles based on user’s interests to send them notifications when they are near a match.
+You can even extend your service to offer a guided tour of the event arena based on the user’s interests.
+For example, if a particular user is interested in mobile commerce, you can enable the app to guide them to all relevant stalls at the trade show and also provide additional information on exhibitor and the services offered by them, thus helping them connect and exchange contact details effortlessly.

-For example, Cannes Lion Film Festival 2014, leveraged beacons to make it easier for attendees to instantly spot, connect and message influential industry targets around them using the ‘Around Me’ feature in the official event app.
-When a visitor entered a room at the venue, they could immediately check-in by connecting their iPhone with an iBeacon nearby.
+For example, Cannes Lion Film Festival 2014 leveraged beacons to make it easier for attendees to instantly spot, connect and message influential industry targets around them using the ‘Around Me’ feature in the official event app.
+When visitors entered a room at the venue, they could immediately check-in by connecting their iPhone with an iBeacon nearby.

-The ‘Session Live’ feature within the app allowed them to take part in real-time polls and participate in ‘in-app’ discussions.
+The ‘Session Live’ feature within the app allowed them to participate in real-time polls and participate in ‘in-app’ discussions.
 On top of this, the app even provided attendees with more information on the campaigns and producers behind the festival.

 Event organizers can also leverage beacons for additional revenue.
 For example, when a user passes by a certain zone at the trade show venue, they receive a notification prompting them to come and check out the closest booth.
 This can be a premium service offered to sponsors.